-I want women to take our own troubling symptoms seriously so that we stop this insane cycle of what researchers call our “treatment-seeking delay behaviours“ even while suffering distressing symptoms that, if happening to anybody else we loved, we’d be forcibly dragging them to immediate help.
+I want women to take our own troubling symptoms seriously so that we stop this insane cycle of what researchers call “treatment-seeking delay behaviours“ even while suffering distressing symptoms that, if happening to anybody else we loved, we’d be forcibly dragging them to seek immediate help.

 I want paramedics and Emergency Department staff to believe women when we tell you we’re sick.

 One last voice in this mix: the late Shelli Ray Gibbons, a woman with metastatic breast cancer and the founder of the popular site, The Dirty Pink Underbelly, once wrote this to me: